 Sturgeon’s songcraft is at the centre of her engaging and honest performance, with accompaniment on guitar, harmonium and dulcimer she has been described as “a wonderful singer who can change the atmosphere in the room with her affecting delivery” (Boo Hewerdine).
+In 2020 she won Best Acoustic at the Scottish Alternative Music Awards.
 In 2018 she was nominated as Composer Of The Year in the Scots Trad Music Awards.

 Jenny is currently working on audio-visual project